 DNS zone API – explained

-Within WhoAPI there is a particular API called Domain DNS zone, that I would like to cover today.
+Within WhoAPI there is a particular API called Domain DNS zone (discontinued in 2022), that I would like to cover today.

-API – Application Programming Interface, is a protocol intended to be used as an interface by software components to communicate with each other.
-Source Wikipedia.
-An example I like the most is when an operating system like Windows or MAC OSX receives a command from a text editor to print a document (using a printer), it communicates over an API.
+Another example I like is when an operating system like Windows or MAC OSX receives a command from a text editor to print a document (using a printer), it communicates over an API to the printer.
 Similar to that, web APIs like WhoAPI work.
 Just a form of communication between two software or 2 servers.
-Think of it as gold, and an excellent conductor.

-A domain name is an identification string that defines a realm of administrative autonomy, authority, or control on the Internet.
-Domain names are formed by the rules and procedures of the Domain Name System (DNS).
-Source Wikipedia.
+Moving on to the other part of the definition of DNS Zone API – DNS or Domain name System.
 Basically, it’s a name that points to an IP address, a thin layer that covers a complex location like 192.168.1.1./folder/file and turns it into something memorable a www.domainaname.com.
 Technically, any name registered in the DNS is a domain name.

 This brings us to the next one (and my personal favorite).